ekzhu/datasketch/docsrc/lsh.rst

             'type': 'redis',
             'redis': {'host': 'localhost', 'port': 6379}
          })

+Starting multiple MinHash LSH objects across different Python processes sharing the same storage layer can be achieved through "pickling" of an initialized LSH object.
+You can also persist the index connection using `pickle`.

 To insert a large number of MinHashes in sequence, it is advisable to use an insertion session.
 This reduces the number of network calls during